You know an encounter is going to be tense when it becomes as infamous as the Old Bonegrinder in

 The second floor is the Mill which is where Morgantha grinds bones into powder for the pastries.

 Unless the party draws her attention elsewhere, this is where they will likely encounter Morgantha.
-She’ll happily sell the party some pastries but will turn violent (and call her daughters down from upstairs) if the party isn’t willing to do business and refuse to leave.
+She’ll happily sell the party some pastries but will turn violent (and call her daughters down from upstairs) if the party isn’t willing to do business and refuses to leave.

 The third floor is the bedroom where the Hags keep captured children in cages.
 Bella and Offalia are here with their current captives unless Morgantha calls them elsewhere.